 Lysine is regarded as the number one limiting amino acid, an essential building block for protein in the body.
+Balanced Equine Lysine is an economical way to provide this essential amino acid.

-Lysine plays a major role
+Lysine plays a major role:

 It’s not uncommon for lysine to be too low in hay, including all the types of grass hay, meadow hay, Teff hay, Rhodes grass hay and oaten/wheaten hay.
 Essential amino acids like lysine can be too low in grass that is not actively growing.